senchalabs/docs-i18n/guides/drawing_and_charting/README.md

     },
     ...

 The attributes definitions are defined in the `inheritableStatics` section of a class definition, they will be inherited automatically through class inheritance.
-Also because it is defined as a static member, the object that manages the mechanism will be created only once for each class.
+Because it is defined as a static member, the object that manages the mechanism is created only once for each class.
 Due to the separation of attributes and sprites, we are able to use the same attribute manager ({@link Ext.draw.sprite.AttributeDefinition}) to process all the sprites of the same type.

-Attribute definitions can define appliers (called `processors` in the code) and updaters in a relatively similar way as the Sencha Touch config system, but with batched update processors for better performance.
-For example, when you change the `width` and `height` of a rectangle sprite, its cached path will be updated.
-The draw package batches the updating if you set the both attributes in the same `setAttributes` call, so that the path needs to be calculated only once.
+Attribute definitions can define appliers (called `processors` in the sample code) and updaters in a relatively similar way as the Sencha Touch config system, but with batched update processors for better performance.
+For example, when you change the `width` and `height` of a rectangle sprite, its cached path is updated.
+The Draw package batches the updating if you set both attributes in the same `setAttributes` call, so that the path needs to be calculated only once.
 Appliers of attribute definitions, or processors, enable you to check and normalize a value before it is applied to the set of attributes.
 Since names can be used as references to predefined processors, this approach is very convenient and vastly enhances maintainability.
-Attribute definitions also enable you to define aliases to the attribute items so you can use legacy code using the old Sencha Touch 1.0 naming conventions without a huge compatibility impact.
+Attribute definitions also enable you to define aliases to the attribute items, so you can use legacy code using the old Sencha Touch 1.0 naming conventions without a major compatibility impact.

 #### Modifiers
 Modifiers enable you to add changes to a set of attributes.
 A modifier is an adaptation of the [Decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).
 A sprite can have a list of modifiers that are chained together to process the content of an attribute set.
 In this way, a modifier is like a pipeline of filters that build up the resulting attributes progressively.
 For instance, when you query the value of an attribute set, the Highlight modifier changes certain attributes to be its highlighted value; similarly, the Animation modifier generates the current value for each animated attribute for each frame.

-Modifiers are designed to work independently.
-This increases maintainability by making each modification modular.
-Previously, highlighting a sprite involved working with an animation inside the highlighting code, which involved about ten lines of similar, potentially error-prone code every time you want to do the trick.
-You need to use a different way to highlight a sprite depending on whether it is in an animation or not.
-In the animation part, you need to do the same thing again.
+Since Modifiers are designed to work independently, this increases maintainability by making each modification modular.
+Previously, highlighting a sprite involved working with an animation inside the highlighting code, which involved about ten lines of similar, potentially error-prone code every time you wanted to do the trick.
+You needed to use a different way to highlight a sprite, depending on whether it was in an animation or not.
+In the animation part, you needed to do the same thing again.
 Now however, with the use of modifiers, highlighting is done in only two lines and only involves setting the `highlighted` attribute that will activate the highlight modifier.
-The modifier highlights the sprite exactly as expected without needing to know the information about the animation.
+The modifier highlights the sprite exactly as expected, without needing to know the information about the animation.

 Modifiers are implemented in such a way that queries to the attribute are actually querying a property that directly exists on the JavaScript object.
-The attributes set are structured as a prototype chain controlled by modifiers.
+The attributes set is structured as a prototype chain controlled by modifiers.

 In the `setAttributes` method, the changes you want to make to the attributes set is called a "change request". `setAttributes` will call the `pushDown` method against the request at the end of the modifier chain.
-The modifier, who can actually modify the change request, is responsible for passing the change request down through the chain when its necessary (a counter example is when the modifier knows that no changes will be made after this point, then it can stop the `pushDown`).
-The remaining changes will be popped up as a return value.
+The modifier, who can actually modify the change request, is responsible for passing the change request down through the chain when this is necessary (a counter example is when the modifier knows that no changes will be made after this point, then it can stop the `pushDown`).
+The remaining changes are popped up as a return value.
 The modifiers can also modify the popped up changes and/or place the changes to where (in the prototype chain) it should actually be placed.

-The implementation of modifier is sophisticated and might be hard to understand.
-But in practice it is quite simple to use.
-In most cases you don't need to know what's behind it and it simply works.
-For example, you don't need to initiate an update loop or "start" something to use an `Animation` modifier.
-You simply set the duration time of the modifier and anytime you change an attribute of the sprite it will start a smooth animation.
+Although the implementation of modifiers is sophisticated and might be hard to understand, in practice it is quite simple to use.
+In most cases you do not need to know what is behind it, and it simply works.
+For example, you do not need to initiate an update loop or "start" something to use an `Animation` modifier.
+You simply set the duration time of the modifier and then, anytime you change an attribute of the sprite, it will start a smooth animation.

     @example
     Ext.create("Ext.draw.Component", {